Solving fuzzy linear systems in Gaussian PDMF space

 Fuzzy numbers and fuzzy set theory are topics originated from Zadeh (\cite{Zadeh1965}) by dealing with the imprecise quantities and uncertainty.
 Since then, they have found successful applications in a wide range of areas, including pure and applied mathematics, computer science, and related fields such as fuzzy logic, fuzzy information, soft computing, and fuzzy control.

 The concept of fuzzy linear systems is established and investigated with fuzzy variables and/or fuzzy coefficient matrices (\cite{Buckley1990FSS,Friedman1998FSS}).
 Several theoretical advancements, such as the decomposition theorem and the extension principle of fuzzy sets, provide powerful tools for solving fuzzy systems, thereby allowing applications of well-established properties and computational algorithms.
 Wang et al. (\cite{Wang2001FSS}) discuss the fuzzy linear system and iteration algorithms with $n$ unknown fuzzy numbers.
-Mihailovi\'{c} et al. (\cite{Mihailovic2018FSS-2, Mihailovic2018FSS-1}) define the fully fuzzy linear system and use the transmission-average-based fuzzy operations to present an algorithm for obtaining all solutions.
-In \cite{Abbasi2022IS}, a numerical method based on pseudo-inverse calculation is used to find the minimum solutions of general dual fuzzy linear equations and give two necessary and sufficient conditions for the existence of minimum solutions.
-The duality is also studied by transforming the original equations into two clear-cut linear equations (\cite{Muzzioli2006FSS}).
+The fuzzy linear systems of the form $A_1 x + b_1 = A_2x + b_2$ with $A_1, A_2$ being square matrices of fuzzy coefficients and $b_1, b_2$ fuzzy number vectors are studied by Muzziloi and Reynaerts in (\cite{Muzzioli2006FSS}).
+Mihailovi\'{c} et al. (\cite{Mihailovic2018FSS-2, Mihailovic2018FSS-1}) present the first algorithm for obtaining all solutions of the rectangle fuzzy linear systems using the Moore-Penrose inverse of the coefficient matrix and all solutions of the square fuzzy linear system using the group inverse.
+In \cite{Abbasi2022IS}, Abbasi and Allahviranloo introduced method for solving fully fuzzy linear system by using the transmission-average-based fuzzy operations.
 Dragi\'{c} et al. present a straightforward method in \cite{Dragic2024FSS} to obtain all algebraic solutions of dual fuzzy linear systems and fuzzy Stein matrix equations.
 For further discussions and comments on fuzzy equations, we refer to \cite{abbasbandy2006AMC, Allahviranloo2011FSS, Ghanbari2022FSS, Moghaddam2018FSS, Guoyandeh2017FSS,Jafari2021FSS, Lodwick2015FSS, Vroman2007FSS} and the references therein.